agroal/pgagroal/doc/tutorial/07_vault.md

 #### Create basic configuration

-It is now time to create the main `/etc/pgagroal/pgagroal_vault.conf` configration file, with your editor of choice of using `cat` from the command line, create the following content:
+It is now time to create the main `/etc/pgagroal/pgagroal_vault.conf` configuration file, with your editor of choice or using `cat` from the command line, create the following content:

 ```
 cd /etc/pgagroal